 Download this useful handout for a list of home features that could lower home insurance cost.

 These features all tie back to risk mitigation.
-If you take measures to make your home safer – be it from burglary, fire, or weather, you just might save money.
+If you take measures to make your home safer – from burglary, fire, or weather, you might save money.

 Inventory your stuff using your phone or camera